Paying for Drug & Alcohol Addiction Treatment

-Policies will als generally have an annual out-of-pocket limit, or maximum, after which the insurer will pay 100 percent of all covered medical costs.
+Policies will also generally have an annual out-of-pocket limit, or maximum, after which the insurer will pay 100 percent of all covered medical costs.
 At the time services are provided, individuals may also be required to pay a copay, which is separate from deductible and coinsurance amounts.
-Copays are typically low in dollar amount.
+Copays are typically low in dollar amount.2

 Insurance plans often come in differing levels of coverage, such as Bronze, Silver, Gold, and sometimes Platinum.
-Generally speaking, Bronze-level plans have the lowest monthly premiums and highest deductible and potential out-of-pocket costs while Platinum plans offer the reverse.
+Generally speaking, Bronze-level plans have the lowest monthly premiums, highest deductible, and potential out-of-pocket costs while Platinum plans offer the reverse.

 Different states and insurance companies will have different policies, coverage types, and plans available to members.